 An SSL certificate is vital for your website if you collect any kind of information from your visitors.
 This could be as simple as their name and email address, or as involved as their payment details and address.
 An SSL certificate ensures your visitors have a secure, encrypted connection when browsing your website and a third party can’t intercept any details they provide you with.

-In the browser, a website’s SSL certificate is depicted with a green padlock to the left of the address bar, and the website address starting https:// instead of http://.
+In the browser, a website’s SSL certificate is depicted with a padlock to the left of the address bar, and the website address starting https:// instead of http://.
+They’re good for all types of websites, not just ecommerce websites, and search engines may penalize your site’s rankings if you don’t have one.
 You can find out more about SSL certificates and their benefits on our Free SSL Certificates page.

 Please read the entirety of this post before you start actioning it so you know what to expect and what you need to do.
 If you have any problems or questions along the way, please contact our support team and they’ll be happy to help.

 Installing your free SSL certificate

 Setting up an SSL certificate is really easy.
 Simply log in to your Lyrical Host control panel (if you’ve never done that before, here’s how to create a LyricalCP user), then scroll down to the “Security” section and click the “SSL/TLS” icon:

 Click “Activate Free SSL,” then underneath, click the “Force HTTPS” button:

 If you have a WordPress website you will also need to update the “Site Address” and “WordPress Address” in the General Settings section of your WordPress admin dashboard (from http://yoursite.com to https://yoursite.com).

 Your SSL certificate will be automatically set up within 30 minutes.